 The Karama offers the best street food at budget-friendly prices.
 This destination is popular for its Indian and Pakistani eateries.
 Different dishes are provided, such as Vada Pav, Dosa, and Pani Puri, and each of them is in different flavors.
 Apart from this, you must visit Bur Dubai, which is a mesmerizing place decorated with waterfront, and all the outlets provide the best local street food, like Baklava.

 For the cheap eats in Dubai, the best street food destination is the Deira AL Rigga Night Market, well-known for the affordable prices of the dishes.
-At this night market, various food stalls are there, and offer Emirati street food.
+At this night market, various food stalls are available and offer Emirati street food.
 Not only this, but international cuisines are also served, including Thai, Indian, Korean, Filipino, and Pakistani.

 The Global Village is one of the best places to enjoy street food in Dubai, and provides various dishes, such as Turkish Ice Cream, Thai Fruits, Churros, Spiral Baked Potato, and many more.
 What makes the Global Village more special is that it offers the world’s best street food, right from traditional Asian dishes, juicy fruits, spicy snacks, and desserts.